sauliusdainys/docs/README.md

 - Exception or no response received (request timeout)
 - Service unavailable or bad return

-The penalty is applied against insurance budget (funded by K2 network particapants) when terms of services are violated.
+The penalty is applied against insurance budget (funded by K2N particapants) when terms of services are violated.
 This ensures that data consumers (DAPPs) get the highest level of service.
-K2 PoS combined with SDC serves as an algorihmic insurance, dispute resolution and reputation scoring model.
+K2N PoS combined with SDC serves as an algorihmic insurance, dispute resolution and reputation scoring model.

-## K2 Governance Model
+## K2N Governance Model

-K2 PoS model allows network participants to influence development, behavior and governance of the K2 ecosystem.
-All network participants who stake K2 tokens have voting rights which are proportional to the number of staked tokens.
-Therefore, networks participants get a say in the rules, conditions, development and governance of K2 ecosystem.
+K2N PoS model allows network participants to influence development, behavior and governance of the K2N ecosystem.
+All network participants who stake K2N tokens have voting rights which are proportional to the number of staked tokens.
+Therefore, networks participants get a say in the rules, conditions, development and governance of K2N ecosystem.

-Voting is done on a quarterly schedule and get merged into the main trunk of the K2 roadmap.
-Any network participant (with staked tokens) can file a &quot;proposal&quot; to be voted on by the K2 stake holders.
+Voting is done on a quarterly schedule and get merged into the main trunk of the K2N roadmap.
+Any network participant (with staked tokens) can file a &quot;proposal&quot; to be voted on by the K2N stake holders.

-Each proposal consists of 2 parts: problem or challenge and one or more solutions.
+Each proposal consists of: problem or challenge and one or more solutions.
 Each proposal goes through a few rounds of feedback and public debate after which it goes out for a quarterly vote.
 Proposals can affect the following parts of the ecosystem:

 - Request for enhancement or change
 - Request to change process or implementation